ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/security/deserialization-security.dotnet.markdown

 [below](../../client-api/security/deserialization-security#example).

 {NOTE: }
-Be sure to update the default deserializer list **before** the document that you want the list to apply to is initialized.
+Be sure to update the default deserializer list **before** the initialization of the document that you want the list to apply to.
 {NOTE/}

 ---